bparanj/pini/README.md

 You can now upload and view the image.

-## Transition Effects using MasonryRails Gem
+## Transition Effects using Masonry Rails Gem

 Add masonry-rails gem to Gemfile.